 - Short term memory problems

 All patients had low numbers of cells that fight infection and that help blood clot.
-Most patients required hospitalization for their illness.
-Most of the patients fully recovered, however one patient died.
+Almost all patients required hospitalization for their illness.
+Most patients fully recovered though a few have died.

-All of the Heartland virus disease cases that have been identified were in males aged 50 years or older who had symptom onset during May-September.
+Most people diagnosed with the disease became sick during May through September.
 Most patients reported exposure to ticks or spending much time outdoors before becoming unwell.
 Signs and symptoms are Flu-like, similar to Ehrlichiosis, Rocky Mountain spotted fever and Anaplasmosis with low white cell count, low platelet count and elevated liver enzymes.
 Heartland virus is not known to cause a rash.
 Patients receiving antibiotics to fight presumed bacterial infection did not respond.
 Since so few cases have been studied, diagnostic indicators are limited making this disease a difficult diagnosis.

 There is no commercial testing available for Heartland virus.
-However, protocols are in place for investigational diagnostic testing.
+However, protocols are in place to allow people to be tested for evidence of Heartland virus RNA and IgM and IgG antibodies.
 Please contact your state health department if you have a patient with an acute illness that may be compatible with Heartland virus infection.